 28. Access to books, etc.

-The chief executive officer, an inspector or other person authorised by the chief executive officer in writing, whether generally or in a specific case, shall have full and free access at any reasonable time to all buildings, places, books and other papers for any of the purposes of this Act and for any such purpose may take extracts from or copies of any such books or papers.
+The chief executive officer, an inspector or an authorised person shall have full and free access at any reasonable time to all buildings, places, books and other papers for any of the purposes of this Act and for any such purpose may take extracts from or copies of any such books or papers.

 [Section 28 amended by No. 1 of 1991 s.
-14.]
+14; No. 47 of 2006 s.
+16(1).]

 29. Inspector may require information

-(1) An inspector or any person authorised by the chief executive officer under section 27 may question any person whom the inspector has reasonable cause to believe may be able to assist him with his inquiries under this Act.
+(1) An inspector or authorised person may question any person whom the inspector or authorised person has reasonable cause to believe may be able to assist him with his inquiries under this Act.

-(2) An inspector or any person authorised by the chief executive officer under section 27 may require any person who he finds committing or who he reasonably suspects has committed an offence against this Act or whom the inspector or authorised person is authorised to question under this Act, or whose name and address is in the opinion of the inspector or authorised person, reasonably required for the purpose of carrying out his duties under this Act, to state his name and address, and, if he has reasonable ground for suspecting that the name or address as stated is false, require evidence of the correctness thereof.
+(2) An inspector or authorised person may require any person who he finds committing or who he reasonably suspects has committed an offence against this Act or whom the inspector or authorised person is authorised to question under this Act, or whose name and address is in the opinion of the inspector or authorised person, reasonably required for the purpose of carrying out his duties under this Act, to state his name and address, and, if he has reasonable ground for suspecting that the name or address as stated is false, require evidence of the correctness thereof.

 [Section 29 amended by No. 1 of 1991 s.
-14.]
+14; No. 47 of 2006 s.
+16(2) and (3).]

 30. Obstructing an inspector, etc.